linkedin/openhouse/SETUP.md

 #### GRANT / REVOKE

 Table Sharing is enabled using OPA for local docker setup.
 By default, sharing is disabled.
 To enable sharing, run the following command in spark-shell.
 This can be done only by the user who created the table.
-Besides `openhouse` user has global access to manage all tables and can also manage grants on table.
+Besides `openhouse` user has global access to manage all tables and can also manage grants on tables.

 ```
 scala> spark.sql("ALTER TABLE openhouse.db.tb SET POLICY (SHARING=true)").show